-- Qualifying education: Required courses to become a licensed appraiser.
+- Qualifying education: The courses you need to take to become a licensed appraiser.

 - Continuing education: Each state requires you to complete a certain number of continuing education (CE) hours in order to renew your appraisal license.
 The duration of your license, and the credit hours you must take, vary from state to state.
 CE is a great way to stay up-to-date on changes in the appraisal profession.

 - License upgrade education: Upgrade education allows you to upgrade your appraisal license to a different level, such as Certified Residential or Certified General.
 Your upgrade courses will expose you to new ideas, methods, and assignments you haven’t had the opportunity to master.

 - Professional development: From taking specialization and designation courses to attending online webinars or seminars on topics of interest, professional development education is not required by your state, but it gives you the opportunity to learn more about different areas of real estate.

 Free Download: Ready to launch your appraisal career?
 Find out if an appraisal career is right for you in our free guide.

 What type of learner are you?